Airlangga Hartarto: Political career

+Early political career

 Airlangga joined Golkar Party in 1998.

+House of Representatives

 In 2004, he became a member of the House of Representatives as a member of Golkar.
-He served as deputy treasurer of Golkar from 2004–2009.
-In his second term as a legislator in the 2009-2014 period, he chaired House Commission VI on industry, trade, investment and state-owned enterprises.
+He served as deputy treasurer of Golkar from 2004 to 2009.
+In his second term as a legislator in the 2009–2014 period, he chaired House Commission VI on industry, trade, investment and state-owned enterprises.
 During this time, he introduced the 2014 Industry Law.
 In his third term as a legislator, which commenced in 2014, he served in House Commission VII on mineral resources, environment, research and technology.
 In April 2015, he was transferred to Commission X on education, tourism, creative economy, culture, sports and youth.
 In January 2016, he became a member of Commission XI on financial affairs.

+Ministerial career

 He was appointed to cabinet as industry minister on 27 July 2016 by President Joko Widodo.
+In 2019, Airlangga returned to Jokowi's Onward Indonesia Cabinet as Coordinating Minister of Economic Affairs.

+Golkar Party leadership

 On 13 December 2017, he was selected to become Golkar chairman, replacing Setya Novanto, who had been arrested and put on trial for alleged corruption.

-In 2019, Airlangga returned to Jokowi's Onward Indonesia Cabinet as Coordinating Minister of Economic Affairs.

-Family
+Airlangga announced his resignation as the General Chairman of Golkar on 10 August 2024.
+The position of party's chairman was temporarily held by his vice chairman Agus Gumiwang Kartasasmita, which was appointed on 13 August.

+Personal life

-Airlangga is the younger brother of businessman Gunadharma Hartarto (1961-2004).
+Airlangga is the younger brother of businessman Gunadharma Hartarto (1961–2004).
 His other siblings are Indira Asoka, Gautama and Maya Dewi.
 Airlangga is married to Yanti K. Isfandiary and they have eight children: Adanti, Ravindra, Audi, Dines, Bianda, Latascha, Maisara and Natalie.
 3 out of the 8 children are now married.

-Airlangga also has 2 grandchildren named Ophelia and Endaru.
+Airlangga also has 3 grandchildren named Althamis, Ophelia and Endaru.